KostadinovicNikola/AMAL/README.md

 # AMAL
-Advanced Machine Learning and Deep Learning
+Advanced Machine Learning and Deep Learning at Sorbonne Université